bsdavidson/trimetric-mobile/README.md

 Trimetric Mobile is a [React Native] app that pulls data from a [Trimetric server] to provide a real-time visualization of the [Trimet] transit system.

-### Demo

 You can download the app from [Google Play] or the [Apple App Store].
-It connects to the Trimetric server running at http://trimtric.briand.co.
+They connect to the Trimetric server running at http://trimtric.briand.co.

 ### Screenshots